Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Numerical results

 \subsection{Two clusters with unknown cluster sizes}

 Here we consider two clusters with unknown cluster sizes, where \eqref{eq:SDP_unknown} is used for recovery.
 We simulate $\bm{A}$ with different settings of $(m_1, m_2)$.
-In Figure~\ref{fig:unknown_a} we plot the recovery error of the SDP solutions.
-Also, we apply the rounding step \eqref{eq:rounding_formula} to further refine the SDP solutions and plot the error after rounding in Figure~\ref{fig:unknown_b}.
+In Figures~\ref{fig:unknown_a} and \ref{fig:unknown_d} we plot the recovery error of the SDP solutions.
+Also, we apply the rounding step \eqref{eq:rounding_formula} to refine the SDP solutions and plot the error after rounding in Figures~\ref{fig:unknown_b} and \ref{fig:unknown_e}.
 As a result, one can see that the result after rounding clearly exhibits certain improvement against the original one.
-In addition, to check whether our construction of the dual variables in Lemma~\ref{lemma:guess_dual_unknown} is optimal, in Figure~\ref{fig:unknown_c} we show the failure rate in \eqref{eq:failure_rate} for $\widetilde{\bm{\Lambda}}$ in Lemma~\ref{lemma:simplify_lambda_unknown}.
-Again, we see that there is certain regime of $\alpha, \beta$ where exact recovery by \eqref{eq:SDP_unknown} is possible (see Figure~\ref{fig:unknown_a}), but the constructed dual certificate fails to satisfy the condition, indicating a lack of optimality in the choice of dual variables.
+In addition, to check whether our construction of the dual variables in Lemma~\ref{lemma:guess_dual_unknown} is optimal, in Figures~\ref{fig:unknown_c} and \ref{fig:unknown_f} we show the failure rate in \eqref{eq:failure_rate} for $\widetilde{\bm{\Lambda}}$ in Lemma~\ref{lemma:simplify_lambda_unknown}.
+Again, we see that there is certain regime of $\alpha, \beta$ where exact recovery by \eqref{eq:SDP_unknown} is possible (see Figures~\ref{fig:unknown_a} and \ref{fig:unknown_d}), but the constructed dual certificate fails to satisfy the condition, indicating a lack of optimality in the choice of dual variables.

 While our guess of the dual variables is not optimal, as $n$ is large we are able to sharply characterize when such a dual certificate fails to satisfy the condition in Lemma~\ref{lemma:guess_dual_unknown}.
 This is demonstrated in Figure~\ref{fig:two_unknown_large_n}, where we show good agreement between the predicted boundary in Theorem~\ref{the:2_cluster_unknown_d_2} and the empirical boundary of the failure rate.